 In August 2021, an entity filed application to provide competitive electric generation services in Arizona under the 1998 law.
 This action led to discussions which resulted in the ACC requesting a legal opinion from the Arizona Attorney General.
 This resulted in an ACC directive stating that all matters be held in abeyance until a finding from the Attorney General.
-During the 2022 legislative session, House Bill 2101 was enacted which repeals statutes and removes the requirement that a competitive market exist in the sale of electric generation service effective September 24, 2022.
-At this time, there is no upcoming matter to modify the rules, but this remains an ongoing matter and the District is actively monitoring the issue.
+That opinion was not issued and there was a change in the Attorney General because of the 2022 election.
+At this time, there is no upcoming matter to modify the rules, but the District is actively monitoring the issue.
+In addition, during the 2022 legislative session, House Bill 2101 was enacted and has since become effective.
+House Bill 2101 repeals statutes and removes the requirement that a competitive market exist in the sale of electric generation service in Arizona.
+As part of the House Bill 2101 stakeholder process, the District negotiated an agreement that creates its own buy-through program.
+The terms and conditions of the program are being established and the program is expected to go before the District Board in September for approval.
+If the District Board approves the program's structure, it will be implemented in January 2024.